On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Proof of Lemma

-Now consider part 2 of the claim.
-When $|S|=k-1$, there is nothing to prove in part 2.
-So assume $|S|<k-1$. $l_1$ and $l_2$ are respectively the smallest and second smallest elements not in $S$, and thus, $l_2$ is the smallest element not in $S\cup\{l_1\}$.
-Therefore we have
+Consider Part 2 of the claim.
+When $|S|=n-1$, there is nothing to prove in Part 2.
+So assume $|S|<n-1$. $l_1$ and $l_2$ are respectively the smallest and second smallest integers not in $S$, and thus, $l_2$ is the smallest integer not in $S\cup\{l_1\}$.
+Therefore, we have

-Thus
+Thus,